informalsystems/quartz/README.md

 ## Docs

-- [Getting Started][getting_started] - Get a simple example app up and running in 5 minutes
+- [Getting Started][getting_started] - Get a simple example app up and running in a few minutes
 - [How it Works][how_it_works] - How smart contracts and enclaves communicate securely
 - [TEE Security][tees] - Resources on TEE security
 - [Building Applications][building_apps] - How to build Quartz applications